 I had brought my guitar and a few puppets to Japan that summer and found them very useful in evangelistic meetings.
-Many people encouraged me to come back to Japan, and one afternoon as I was looking at the mountains in the late afternoon after a rain, I had a strong sense that this was where I belonged.
+Many people encouraged me to come back to Japan, and I had a strong sense that God was calling me to Japan.

 Discovering the Anglican (Episcopal) Church

-I discovered I was attracted to beautiful liturgy at the Episcopal Church, and became a member.
-Outside the United States, the Episcopal Church is called the Anglican Church.
+I was attracted to beautiful liturgy at the Episcopal Church, and eventually became a member.
+The Episcopal Church is the American branch of the Anglican Church.

-There is a lot of room in the Episcopal Church for all kinds of beliefs; it has been called the "roomiest church in Christendom" and there was plenty of room for me to worship God in that beautiful Episcopalian setting with its traditional worship style and beautiful music and still retain all my theological views and personal convictions as a Bible-believing Evangelical Christian.
+There is a lot of room in the Episcopal Church for all kinds of beliefs; it has been called the "roomiest church in Christendom" and there was plenty of room for me to worship God in that beautiful Episcopalian setting and still retain all my theological views as a Bible-believing Evangelical Christian.

 The road back to Japan

 As an Episcopalian I still felt that God was calling me to Japan.
 It would have been an easy thing to become a missionary when I was still a member of the Chapel in Akron because I was well known to the ministry staff, but the Episcopal Church is a huge denomination and I was a new member and completely unknown to those who made these decisions.
 I feared I had shot myself in the foot regarding this missionary call.

-Correspondence with the national Episcopal Church headquarters confirmed my fears.
+Correspondence with the American Episcopal Church headquarters confirmed my fears.
 They made it clear that they had no intention of sending me to Japan as a missionary unless the Anglican Church in Japan (the Nippon Sei-Ko-Kai) specifically requested that I come.
-Of course, they did not even know I existed, so I hit a dead end.
+So I hit a dead end.